Report: Ford is sending "charge angels" to infrastructure trouble spots

 Some public charging stations are older and don't meet Ford's standards for reliability, Darren Palmer, the automaker's general manager of battery electric vehicles, said in a recent interview with Automotive News.

-"Over 99.5% of go into a charger and get a charge," Palmer said.
+"Over 99.5 percent of customers go into a charger and get a charge," Palmer said.
 "But a number less than that get a charge the first time they charge."

 Having to try multiple times to successfully charge an EV is far from ideal, which is where the "charge angels" come in.
 These are Ford employees who will travel around the country in "specially instrumented" Mach-E electric SUVs to test public charging stations, Palmer said.